-Felicity Huffman, Lori Loughlin face college admissions scam charges in Boston
+Judge sets gun, travel limits for Felicity Huffman, other parents in U.S. college scam

-BOSTON (Reuters) - Actresses Felicity Huffman and Lori Loughlin arrived at Boston federal court on Wednesday to face charges tied to the largest college admissions scam uncovered in U.S. history, while another parent became the first to indicate he would plead guilty.
+BOSTON (Reuters) - A U.S. judge on Wednesday told parents charged in the largest college admissions scandal in U.S. history, including actresses Felicity Huffman and Lori Loughlin, to limit their international travel and remove any guns from their homes as they await trial.

-Camera crews crowded the courthouse in anticipation of the arrival of the stars and 11 other wealthy parents accused of engaging in schemes that involved cheating on college exams and paying $25 million in bribes to buy their children spots at well-known universities.
+The actresses were among 13 wealthy parents who made their first appearances in Boston federal court on Wednesday to face charges of taking part in schemes that involved cheating on college entrance exams and paying $25 million in bribes to buy their children spots at well-known universities including Yale University and the University of Southern California (USC).

+U.S. Magistrate Judge M. Page Kelley warned parents to consult their lawyers about the potential for being charged with obstructing an investigation by discussing the case with their children, who prosecutors consider potential witnesses.

+But she said she would not restrict the parents from doing so, as prosecutors had wanted, saying: “I just don’t think that’s realistic.”

 Prosecutors have been holding plea talks with some 33 parents charged in the scheme.
 On Wednesday, packaged food entrepreneur Peter Sartorio became the first to reveal he plans to plead guilty.

-Two others, California businessman Devin Sloane and marketing executive Jane Buckingham, were excused from attending Wednesday’s proceedings after disclosing they were in talks with prosecutors as well.
+Two others said they were also in plea talks.

-Prosecutors say the scheme was overseen by California college admissions consultant William “Rick” Singer, who has admitted to facilitating the cheating scam and bribing coaches at schools like Yale University and University of Southern California (USC) to present the parents’ children as fake athletic recruits.
+Prosecutors say the scheme was overseen by California college admissions consultant William “Rick” Singer, who has admitted to facilitating the cheating scam and bribing coaches to present the parents’ children as fake athletic recruits.

-“Desperate Housewives” star Huffman and “Full House” actor Loughlin are part of the group scheduled to appear before a federal magistrate judge.
+“Desperate Housewives” star Huffman and “Full House” actor Loughlin each told the court that they understood the charges they faced but otherwise said little.
 Loughlin walked into the courthouse past a group fans yelling, “Lori, we love you.”

 Prosecutors allege that Loughlin and her husband, Los Angeles fashion designer Mossimo Giannulli, agreed to pay $500,000 to have their two daughters named as recruits to USC’s crew team, even though they did not row competitively.